demonorez/super-superstitions-front-end/README.md

 - [ ] Displaying posts in profiles
 - [ ] Saving posts to read later
 - [ ] Leave Comments
+- [ ] Upload photos directly from your computer for superstitions